 Stoke Makes Plates connects local communities with the heritage of Stoke-on-Trent’s high street.

-Participants will use materials associated with Stoke’s high street to form connections with its heritage.
-Their plate design will commemorate this connection with heritage and will become part of an online pattern book.
+Participants use materials associated with Stoke’s high street to form connections with its heritage.
+Their plate designs commemorate this connection with heritage and will be turned into an online pattern book.
 The pattern book will also hold further details of each individual and the inspiration behind their design.

-The project will culminate in a Stoke Makes Plates exhibition at British Ceramics Biennial 2021.
+The project culminates in a Stoke Makes Plates exhibition at British Ceramics Biennial 2021 in September.
 Curated to give participants’ experiences, memories, stories and hopes a connection with Stoke-on-Trent.
-The exhibition will include over 250 plates including work from community members, commissioned artists and local ceramics manufacturers.
+The exhibition includes over 250 plates including work from community members, commissioned artists and local ceramics manufacturers.

-Due to the national restrictions, all workshops will take place online.
-Participants will receive the materials and equipment they need to design and make their plate at home.
-The plates are then fired at BCB’s studio at Spode and decorated with digital transfers using the participant’s design.
+Due to the national restrictions, all workshops take place online.
+Participants receive the materials and equipment they need to design and make their plate at home.
+The plates are fired at BCB’s studio at Spode and decorated with digital transfers using the participant’s design.

 Who is taking part?